Dear Home-Ec 101,

 Change your sheets frequently, they are your mattress’s first line of protection.

 Invest in a good mattress pad.
 These are absorbent and made to soak up sweat and other people funk.
 Wash the mattress pad every other week or once a month.
-In the Solos house, it’s every other week in the summer and monthly in the winter, unless someone has been ill.
+In our house, it’s every other week in the summer and monthly in the winter, unless someone has been ill.

 If you have allergies, consider encasing your mattress in an allergen barrier, these can make a huge difference if your mattress is several years old.

 Vacuuming is the only recommended cleaning technique by Sealy.
 Simmons, Serta, and Sealy all recommend using a mattress pad since stains are not covered by their warranties.
+If your mattress is dirtier than a vacuum can clean and still under warranty, contact the manufacturer for advice.

 Never use dry cleaning chemicals on a mattress, not only can they damage the fibers, most are toxic.